L. Steven Grasz: Federal judicial service

 On August 3, 2017, President Donald Trump nominated Grasz to serve as a United States Circuit Judge of the United States Court of Appeals for the Eighth Circuit, to the seat vacated by Judge William J. Riley, who assumed senior status on June 30, 2017.
 On November 1, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.

 In October 2017, the American Bar Association's Standing Committee on the Federal Judiciary, an entity which rates judicial nominees, unanimously voted to give Grasz a "not qualified" rating for the position.
 In a statement, the chair of the ABA's standing committee that reviews nominees said that Grasz's "temperament issues, particularly bias and lack of open-mindedness, were problematic".
 Grasz was the first circuit court nominee to receive a unanimous "not qualified" rating since 2006.
 Nebraskan Senators Ben Sasse and Deb Fischer defended Grasz's reputation and accused the ABA of conducting a biased evaluation "based on limited facts".
 Grasz's nomination carried the support of former U.S. Senator and Governor Ben Nelson and former U.S. Attorney for the District of Nebraska Deborah R. Gilg, both Democrats.

 On November 15, 2017, Pamela Bresnahan, the chair of the ABA's Standing Committee on the Federal Judiciary, testified before the U.S. Senate in order to explain the organization's vetting of Grasz.
 In his confirmation hearing, Grasz had testified that the ABA's review process was unprofessional.
 On November 30, 2017, Senate Judiciary Committee Chairman Chuck Grassley stated that follow-up materials from Grasz "appear to indicate that the ABA relied on faulty information in their evaluation".
 Upon the request of the Senate Judiciary Committee Ranking Member Dianne Feinstein, the committee vote on Grasz's nomination was delayed for one week.

 On December 7, 2017, his nomination was reported out of committee by an 11–9 vote.
-On December 11, 2017, the United States Senate voted 48–47 to invoke cloture on his nomination.
-On December 12, 2017, his nomination was confirmed by a 50–48 vote with Senators John McCain and Thad Cochran absent.
+On December 11, 2017, the United States Senate invoked cloture on his nomination by a 48–47 vote.
+On December 12, 2017, his nomination was confirmed by a 50–48 vote, with Senators John McCain and Thad Cochran absent.
 He received his judicial commission on January 3, 2018.